SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 In order to apply a configuration snapshot to a device follow these steps:

 1. Navigate to the device and open the Configuration tab.
-2. In the Configuration Snapshot section select a configuration from the dropdown field.
+2. Under Configuration Snapshot, select a configuration from the dropdown field.
 3. Click **Put new snapshot to device** to apply the selected snapshot to the device.

 ![Apply new snapshot to a device](/guides/users-guide/addsnap.png)